Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Implementation

-The gradients of species concentrations lead to diffusion fluxes combined with small convection fluxes caused by pressure drops that are caused by the differences in the speed of diffusion of the components.
+The gradients of species concentrations lead to diffusion fluxes combined with small convection fluxes caused by pressure drops that are originating from the differences in the speed of diffusion of the components.
 All these effects are not to be described analytically and need to be modelled by other established methods.
 We compare the diffusion profiles obtained with our LB simulation to the ones obtained with a commercial FEM software (COMSOL Multiphysics) with the same system parameters, binary diffusion coefficients and initial values.

-As can be seen from Fig.~\ref{fig:mass_diffusion} the simulation results show very good agreement with the reference simulation for all four chemical species.
+As can be seen from Fig.~\ref{fig:mass_diffusion}, the simulation results show very good agreement with the reference simulation for all four chemical species.